raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step06.md

 **Ultrasound** refers to any sound that has a frequency above the range of human hearing.
 This level varies from person to person, but on average, any sound with a frequency of 20kHz (20,000 oscillations  a second) or above is considered ultrasound.

-The uses of ultrasound are widespread: doctors use the sound waves to scan inside human bodies, robots can use them to navigate the world, and [engineers use them to reinforce metals](https://www.hielscher.com/ultrasonic-formulation-of-reinforced-composites.htm) by compressing the particles.
+The uses of ultrasound are many: doctors use the sound waves to scan inside human bodies, robots can use them to navigate the world, and [engineers use them to reinforce metals](https://www.hielscher.com/ultrasonic-formulation-of-reinforced-composites.htm) by compressing the particles.

 ### Ultrasound and ultrasonic distance sensors